resolve-works/insight/README.md

 # Insight

-Insight aims to turn data into information, by puttin it into context.
+Insight turns data into information, by puttin it into context.

+## What does it do?

+Insight ingests PDF documents and indexes them.
+In this process, it tries to strip away as much useless information as possbile.
+It does this by allowing users to label pages.
+These labels are then used to predict labels for unlabeled pages.

 ## Authentication